-Kingston Lacy Advent Day 15 (8): Wisteria
+Kingston Lacy Advent Day 16: Catmint

 In the Kitchen Garden there is a beautiful old, large Wisteria.
 In the summer it is buzzing with bees and the smell when you walk past it is wonderful.
 It grows from the side of one of the buildings and spreads around it, a large branch that has obviously been there for many years obstructing access to one of the doors.